In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is consumer

 According to an article in Psychological Inquiry, having certain important possessions isn’t necessarily a bad thing, as some items can become symbolic markers of the life histories of self or others.
 However, consumer culture creates a number of problems beyond simply the potential importance of possessions.

 The article goes on to say that consumer culture, fuelled by psychologically fined-tuned advertising, perpetuates myths like the “body perfect” and what it means to live the “good life.”
 We’re also encouraged to seek and express our individuality through the products we consume.

 When people are unaware that these messages are being conveyed to them, entrapment can occur.
 It’s when people think advertising doesn’t affect them that they tend to be most susceptible.
 Developing greater media literacy can improve people’s ability to evaluate the messages that they’re receiving and detect attempts to manipulate them.

-So, what can be done to bring about change?
+So, what can we do to bring about change?
 I don’t think there’s an issue of inevitability when it comes to individual responses to consumerist messaging.
 The tendency to focus on extrinsic or intrinsic goals and values probably has a lot to do with one’s upbringing.

 I grew up in quite an anti-consumerist household, and that mindset was very strongly ingrained within me by the time I had any real degree of purchasing power.
-I’m exposed to the same kind of consumer culture messaging, but I can recognize it and choose to reject it.
+I’m exposed to the same kind of consumerist messaging, but I can recognize it and choose to reject it.